tyzhou05/tyzhou06.github.io/index.md

 ---

 <p>
   Hi!
-I'm Tony (he/him), originally from Campbell, CA, but soon to be a freshman at the University of Washington, Seattle this fall.
-As I'm not quite too sure about what exactly I want to study (aero/astro? ece? hcde? cs?!) or really even end up doing in life yet, I thought it'd be a good idea to take the time this summer to revamp my personal website, so here I am!
+I'm Tony (he/him), originally from San Jose, CA, but now currently a student at the University of Washington, Seattle.
 </p>

 <p>